leadership tips

 Leadership Thought #309 – It’s Not Supposed To Be So Hard

-I see far too many leaders who view their role as a burden.
-While there will certainly be moments of hard work, leadership should not be excessively hard and there should be many more moments where it feels easy and you truly enjoy what you are doing.
-If you are getting minimal joy from your work and increasingly believe the rewards aren’t worth the effort, then you are doing something wrong.
-Of course, sometimes a situations isn’t salvageable but that is rare.
-More often than not, you are making it harder than it should be.
-The opportunity to lead others is a privilege and should be embraced accordingly.
+I see far too many leaders who view their role as overly hard and a burden.
+While there will undoubtedly be moments of challenging work, leadership should not be excessively difficult.
+There should even be many more moments where it feels easy, and you enjoy what you are doing.
+If you get minimal joy from your work and increasingly believe the rewards aren’t worth the effort, then you are doing something wrong.

 Daily Leadership Thought #89 – Listen Until It Hurts

-When you are a leader or manager part of your job is to listen until it hurts.
+When you are a leader or manager, part of your job is to listen until it hurts.
 You need to force yourself to pay full attention to what the other person is saying and then ask clarifying questions to make sure you fully understand them.
-It is also critical that you pay attention not just to what is being said, but also the body language and tone of voice.
+It’s essential to pay attention to body language and tone, as well as spoken words.
 Both provide clues as to what is important to that person.

 Daily Leadership Thought #79 – People Are Like Snowflakes

-The truth in life is that every person you lead, manage, do business with or meet is an individual.
-We all are unique like snowflakes with each us different in some way, shape or form.
-Experts often try to categorize people or attempt to make it easy to interpret/predict their actions and motivations, but it is never quite that simple.
+People are complex.
+Every person you lead, manage, do business with, or meet in life is an individual.
+Like snowflakes, we are all different in some way, shape, or form.
+Experts often try to categorize people or attempt to make it easier to interpret and predict their actions and motivations, but it is never quite that simple.

 Daily Leadership Thought #78 – Seek Inspiration

-We all need to be inspired every once in awhile.
-Leaders especially need to find sources of inspiration because the very nature of their role is to inspire others.
-There are many ways to trigger inspiration but you must always find it within yourself.
+We all need to be inspired from time to time.
+Leaders, in particular, need to find sources of inspiration, as the very nature of their role is to inspire others.
+There are many ways to trigger inspiration, but you must always find it within yourself.
+Everyone is different in terms of what truly resonates with them.

 Daily Leadership Thought #70 – Make Informed Decisions